telerik/xaml-docs/controls/radsvgimage/getting-started.md

 * __Telerik.Windows.Controls__

+### Adding Telerik Assemblies Using NuGet

+To use `RadSvgImage` when working with NuGet packages, install the `Telerik.Windows.Controls.for.Wpf.Xaml` package.
+The [package name may vary]({%slug nuget-available-packages%}) slightly based on the Telerik dlls set - [Xaml or NoXaml]({%slug xaml-vs-noxaml%})

+Read more about NuGet installation in the [Installing UI for WPF from NuGet Package]({%slug nuget-installation%}) article.

 ## Defining the RadSvgImage as a Stand-Alone Component

 You can add `RadSvgImage` manually in XAML as demonstrated in the following example: